Dretrader25/PropMVP-Ver.4/replit.md

-# PropTrace - Property Search & Analysis Platform
+# PropAnalyzed - Property Search & Analysis Platform

 ## Overview

-PropTrace is a full-stack web application designed for real estate property search and analysis.
+PropAnalyzed is a full-stack web application designed for real estate property search and analysis.
 The application provides comprehensive property information including comparable sales, market metrics, and export capabilities.
 Built with a modern tech stack including React, Express, and PostgreSQL with Drizzle ORM.

 ## System Architecture